-- 6.38 Replacement capacity must be at least equivalent in terms of: Type of waste managed (HIC (LACW & C&I), C, D & E, Hazardous); throughput (lower throughput for management further up the hierarchy than that being lost may be acceptable); and position on the waste hierarchy. - 6.39 There must also be no existing, or proposed developments that could constrain the operation of the replacement capacity such that the required capacity might not be realistically achieved. - 6.40 Boroughs will enforce this through conditions or legal agreements to ensure that compensatory capacity is confirmed and delivered before a permission that results in a change of a safeguarded waste site to a different use is implemented.
-In accordance with Policy SI 9 of the 2021 London Plan, this additional capacity should be located in London (unless the nature of the facility to be lost is such that it serves a larger than regional catchment) and ideally within the Plan area. - 6.41 The provision of compensatory capacity in East London for the loss of waste capacity outside the Plan area will not typically be permitted unless there is clear justification.
-Such justification should include the following: - the compensatory provision is necessary for London to manage its waste sustainably and achieve net self-sufficiency; - the capacity lost cannot be provided through adapting or intensifying existing facilities within that Plan area; - no suitable alternative sites are available for the development of additional waste capacity within the host Plan area (in which the waste site is proposed for redevelopment); and, - the proposed compensatory provision would manage waste as high up the waste hierarchy as practically feasible. - 6.42 Development of new and/or re-purposing of an existing waste management facility that reduces overall throughput of an existing site may be acceptable where this enables management of the waste further up the waste hierarchy.
-This should be demonstrated through supporting evidence including: - A list of the types of waste that would be managed at the facility; - The type of management that will be undertaken and its place on the hierarchy: - How the waste being managed will be managed as high up the hierarchy as practicable; and,
+- 6.31 Applicants seeking permission to redevelop an existing safeguarded waste site for a non-waste use in East London will need to prove that other existing waste sites already provide sufficient capacity to meet both the apportionment targets for the borough in which the proposal is located and the net self-sufficiency target for the city as a whole or that they have secured appropriate compensatory, replacement capacity before the change in use will be permitted.
+Replacement capacity can be achieved either by enhancing an existing safeguarded waste site or through securing a compensatory site to handle at least the maximum annual throughput, as per Policy JWP3 requirements. - 6.32 Replacement capacity must be at least equivalent in terms of: Type of waste managed (LACW, C&I, C, D & E, Hazardous); throughput (lower throughput for management further up the hierarchy than that being lost may be acceptable); and position on the waste hierarchy. - 6.33 There must also be no existing, or proposed developments that could constrain the operation of the replacement site such that the required capacity might not be realistically achievable. - 6.34 Boroughs will enforce this through conditions or legal agreements to ensure that compensatory capacity is confirmed and delivered before releasing a safeguarded waste site for a different use.
+As per Policy SI 9 of the 2021 London Plan, this additional capacity should be located in London and ideally within the Plan area. - 6.35 The provision of compensatory capacity in East London for the loss of waste capacity outside of the Plan area will not typically be permitted unless there is clear justification.
+Such justification should include the following: - the compensatory provision is necessary for London to manage its waste sustainably and achieve net self-sufficiency; - existing safeguarded sites within that plan area are either unavailable or unsuitable, and the capacity lost cannot be replaced through adapting or intensifying existing facilities within the plan area; - no suitable sites are available for the development of waste capacity within the plan area in which the waste site is proposed for redevelopment; and, - the proposed compensatory provision would manage waste as high up the waste hierarchy as practically feasible. - 6.36 Development of new waste management capacity that reduces overall throughput of an existing site may be acceptable where this enables management further up the waste hierarchy.
+This should be demonstrated through supporting evidence including: - A list of the types of waste that would be managed at the facility; - The type of management that will be undertaken and its place on the hierarchy; - How the waste being managed will be managed as high up the hierarchy as practicable; - Management arrangements to ensure that the waste hierarchy is applied;